Public pensions: Hutton says agreement needed urgently

 But he also said the unions had raised some genuine concerns, and he agreed with warnings that current plans could force large numbers of people on low or moderate incomes to opt out of their pensions altogether.

-"I think there is a genuine issue between the unions and ministers about the pension contributions, which I hope is the subject of further discussion," he said.'No concessions'
+"I think there is a genuine issue between the unions and ministers about the pension contributions, which I hope is the subject of further discussion," he said.

 "I don't think you can build long-term reform on forcing people out of saving for pensions, that is a crazy way to do it."